alexander-azizi-martin/uo.zone/README.md

 [![uo.zone](frontend/public/images/homepage.png)](https://uo.zone)
 # uoZone

-uo.zone is a web app that allows you to look up past grades for courses at the University of Ottawa.
-The frontend is build with NextJS and Chakra UI.
-The backend is written in Laravel using a PostgreSQL database and redis cache.
-The data scrappers for scrapping data from the university website and [ratemyprofessors.com](https://www.ratemyprofessors.com/) are written in python using the scrapy library.
+[uo.zone](https://uo.zone) is a web app that allows you to look up past grades for courses at the University of Ottawa.

-Web design and idea taken from [Gopher Grades](https://github.com/samyok/gophergrades).
+## Tech Stack

+The frontend is written in typescript using nextjs and chakra ui.

+The backend is written in php using laravel, sqlite, and meilisearch.

+Python and scrapy were used to scrape information from the University of Ottawa's website and [ratemyprofessors](ratemyprofessors.com).

+# Acknowledgments

+The idea for uoZone was inspired by [Gopher Grades](https://umn.lol/) a similar website for the University of Minnesota, Twin Cities.
+The design for uoZone was taken from the [Gopher Grades Github](https://github.com/samyok/gophergrades) with many of the React components being reimplemented.

 # Running Locally